 If you’re looking for a dreamy location, an authentic experience and friendly service, book a stay at the Raja Ampat Biodiversity Nature Resort, sitting in one of the coolest neighbourhoods on Gam Island – a small and remote isle known for its idyllic coastline.
 Sandwiched between a jungle and a pristine beach, it has a mix of traditional-style cottages.
 All of the food served at the beachside restaurant is locally sourced, and there are many vegan and vegetarian options.
 There are some magnificent dive sites nearby, and the area is a birdwatcher’s paradise.

 Staying in a private villa at the Cove Eco Resort will give you the delightful impression of having an island of your own.
-Occupying the shores of the small, remote island of Yeben — also known as “Mirror Ocean”— it takes less than a 10-minute boat ride to reach popular sightseeing spots above and below the sea, including the famed Pianemo Island and numerous diving spots.
-If you feel like being lazy, enjoy the spa treatments and beachfront daybeds.
+It occupies the shores of the small, remote island of Yeben, also known as Mirror Ocean, and it takes less than 10 minutes by boat to reach popular sightseeing spots above and below the sea, including the famed Pianemo Island and many dive sites.
+If you feel like being lazy, enjoy the beachfront loungers.

 In these uncertain times, cancel or change for free on select properties.